 Prescription drug coverage is available through a private insurer.
-This is referred to as Part D.
+This is referred to as Medicare Part D.

-You can purchase Part D separately with Medicare, or get a Medicare Advantage plan that includes Part D.
+You can purchase Part D separately with Medicare, or get a Medicare Advantage plan that includes prescription drug coverage.

-There are three types of Medicare supplemental plans available with original Medicare in Wisconsin:
+Medigap plans are different in Wisconsin than they are in other states.
+Wisconsin Medigap plans do not have the letter names.
+Wisconsin mandates three types of Medicare supplemental plans available with original Medicare in Wisconsin:

 - Medigap.
-Helps cover costs for parts A and B. Some plans have higher cost-sharing, higher deductibles, or out-of-pocket maximums.
+This type of plan helps cover costs for parts A and B. Some plans have higher cost-sharing, higher deductibles, or out-of-pocket maximums.
 You can use Medigap with in- and out-of-network providers.

 - Medicare SELECT.
-Supplemental insurance that covers Parts A and B costs as long as you go to a provider in the plan’s network.
+This is supplemental insurance that covers parts A and B costs as long as you go to a provider in the plan’s network.